Early Decision Housing Selection

 - Questions about living off campus?
 Contact Shane Daetwiler, Director of Residence Life and Off Campus Student Services, firstname.lastname@example.org, 253.879.3317

 How does the early decision process work? – All students currently living on campus or abroad on a university sponsored study abroad trip and with current sophomore standing and above will receive a housing lottery number in December.
 This number is based on the number of units you've completed at Puget Sound.
 Each number corresponds to a specific date and time February 3-7 when you are eligible to sign up for a space to live on campus for the 2014-2015 academic year.
 If you are living with a group of friends, your group can sign up for your housing based on whomever has the lowest number in that group.
 All members of your group must be present, or have a proxy form signed, to sign your housing contract for that space next year.
+Prior to the February 3-7, students can apply for homestead, a theme house, or a flat in Commencement Hall.

 Can I live on-campus if I'm studying abroad next year? - Yes, however in order to participate in the early decision process, a student anticipating studying abroad next year will need to pair up with a fellow student who is planning to go abroad in the opposite semester, pre-arranging to switch rooms at semester.
 The term of a Residence Life housing contract is one full academic year, thus students taking advantage of this early sign up opportunity should arrange with a partner to create a full year's contract.
+NOTE: If a student is applying to live in The Michel Rocchi International District in Commencement Hall they will apply as an individual and do not need to pair up.

 What does signing a housing contract mean? – The housing contract is an official contract with the university, binding for one full academic year.
 Once you sign your contract, you are obligated to live on campus and pay room and board fees (as applicable for their housing assignment) for the full year, although the location on campus may change if you chose to move for any reason.